ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 ...
 ```

-The complete Job Template is:
+The Job Template is now:

 ```yaml
 specificationVersion: jobtemplate-2023-09